 Median hourly rate of pay

 We also have to report on how many women and men are in each quarter of our payroll.
-The top and lower middle quartiles are broadly reflective of the overall make-up of our workforce.
-The upper middle quartile shows a slighly lower proportion of men (21.9%).
-The upper middle quartile, lower middle quartile and lower quartile all show a slightly higher proportion of men (35.9%).
+The top quartile shows a slightly lower proportion of men (21.9%).
+The upper middle quartile, lower middle quartile and lower quartile all show a slightly higher proportion of men (27.5%, 27% and 29.8%).

 Brandon does not discriminate on grounds of gender and complies in full with the Equality Act 2010.
 We are absolutely committed to the principle of gender pay equality.
-Jobs are evaluated and placed on pre-set pay scales, ensuring all our staff are paid the same for comparable roles regardless of gender.
+Jobs are evaluated and placed on pre-set spot rates or pay scales, ensuring all our staff are paid the same for comparable roles regardless of gender.
 Brandon does not operate a bonus scheme.